Opposition to coal in India

 November 2012: Woman immolates herself in protest against land acquisition for Katni power station in Madhya Pradesh

-A Katni district villager, Sunia Bai, died one day after set herself on fire on Diwali day in protest over land acquisition for Katni power station.
+In November 2012, NDTV reported that twenty farmers in Bujbuja village sit every day on funeral pyres with kerosene and match sticks at arm's reach to protest acquisition of land for the Katni power station.
+On Diwali, Katni district villager Sunia Bai died one day after she set herself on fire on Diwali day, in protest over land acquisition for the plant.
 Following the self-immolation, police responded to a protest by residents of Bujbuja and Dakaria villages with a lathicharge, seizing the body.
 According to villagers, the police had threatened to bulldoze the home of Sunia Bai and her husband Chhaka Gadari.
 In addition, police arrested 12 villagers as well as former Janata Dal (United) MLA Saroj Bachchan Nayak.
 Protesters demanded that land acquired for the project be returned to farmers.
 Farmers also built funeral pyres on their land and warmed that they would immolate themselves if forcibly evicted.
 A second villager threatened with eviction, Pyare Lai Choudhary, was admitted to the hospital after drinking poison in a suicide attempt.

 February 2012: Opponents of Bhadreshwar power station (OPG) (Gujarat) prevail at National Green Tribunal